 As a cannabis-derived compound, a common question is whether or not CBG can get you high.

-Most people don't experience intoxicating effects with CBG that you would get with THC.
-However, scientific research shows a lot of potential for CBG towards brain health, which why many people are using it as a productivity tool for sharpening focus and attention.
+On top of that, CBG also works well with CBD, especially for brain health, which is why many people are using CBG as a productivity tool for sharpening focus and attention.

 In this article, we'll discuss why CBG doesn't induce a similar high to THC use in marijuana and briefly discuss what research shows about its potential for supporting brain health.